 Self-Employment Income Support Scheme

-  The Self-Employment Income Support Scheme (SEISS) will support self-employed individuals (including members of partnerships) whose income has been negatively impacted by coronavirus.
-The scheme will provide a grant to self-employed individuals or partnerships, worth 80% of their profits up to a cap of £2,500 per month.
+The Self-Employment Income Support Scheme (SEISS) is supporting self-employed individuals (including members of partnerships) whose income has been negatively impacted by coronavirus.
 Read more about eligibility for SEISS

-  SEISS is expected to be treated as earnings in Universal Credit.
+SEISS is treated as earnings in Universal Credit.
 Your Universal Credit payment will adjust in response to changes in your earnings.

 If you need financial help whilst waiting for SEISS, check your eligibility for Universal Credit

 If you are self-employed and claiming Universal Credit, earnings or losses from one month can be taken into account when working out how much Universal Credit you receive in a later month.

 If you earn more than £2,500 over the monthly amount you can earn before you receive no Universal Credit payment, you are said to have surplus earnings.
 This may reduce the amount of Universal Credit you receive in later months, or perhaps mean that you can’t get any Universal Credit payment in those months.